2007 in public domain: Entering the public domain in the United States

 In the United States, the copyright status of works extends for the life of the author or artists, plus 70 years.
 If the work is owned by a corporation, then the copyright extends 95 years.

-Due to the passing of the Copyright Term Extension Act (Sonny Bono Copyright Term Extension Act) in 1998, no new works would enter the public domain in this jurisdiction until 2019.
+Due to the passing of the Copyright Term Extension Act (Sonny Bono Copyright Term Extension Act) in 1998, works never registered or published before January 1, 1978, and whose authors died before 1937 entered the public domain in this jurisdiction on January 1, 2007.
+Other works would not enter the public domain here until 2019.

-Worldwide

-In 2007 Jason Rohrer published the source code for his videogame Passage in the pulic domain.